vwkd/kit/documentation/docs/01-routing.md

 Note we don't interact with the `req` and `res` objects you might be familiar with from Node's `http` module or frameworks like Express, because they're only available on certain platforms.
 SvelteKit uses its own API such that it can adapt to any platform using [adapters](#adapters).

-Note that a global `fetch` available that can be used to fetch data from external APIs irrespective of the platform.
+Note that in endpoints a global `fetch` is available that can be used to fetch data from external APIs irrespective of the platform.

 #### Response